selwynpolit/d9book/book/paragraphs.md

 ## Introduction

-Paragraphs are those special things that allow you to blend fields together e.g. count and unit of measure so you can store values like 5 kilograms or 7 years etc. Often they are used like nodes where you define the fields and fill them with data that get displayed on the screen for things like carousels or events.
+Paragraphs are those special things that allow you to blend fields together e.g. count and unit of measure so you can store values like 5 kilograms or 7 years, etc. Often, they are used like nodes where you define the fields and fill them with data that gets displayed on the screen for things like carousels or events.

 ## Load a node and find the terms referenced in a paragraph in a term reference field